divyaKh/CMPE255Project/README.md

 ## PROBLEM BEING INVESTIGATED

 A network attack attempts to gain unauthorized access to the network.
 Using above mentioned dataset, we will detect that if any network attack is happening over the network.
-This dataset has nine types of attacks:
+This dataset may have any of the following type of network attack:
 * Fuzzers
 * Analysis
 * Backdoors